Danielramos07/DEV_CHATBOT_CMVC/MANUAL.md

 ## 3. Environment variables (`.env`)

 At the project root there is a `.env` file.
-Example contents:
+We keep a tracked template at `env.example`.
+Copy it to `.env` and adjust as needed.

 ```dotenv
 PG_HOST=localhost